Pritush09/Face-Recognition-Attandance-System-Anti-Spoof/README.md

 * Anti-spoofing measures to prevent fraudulent attempts.
 * Real-time attendance tracking and recording.
 * User-friendly interface for easy setup and management.
-* Scalable architecture to accommodate a growing number of users.

 ### Installation
 Clone the repository from GitHub.